Diversity-aware clustering: Computational Complexity and Approximation Algorithms: Related work

-Our emphasis in this work is on \emph{cluster-center fairness}, which becomes particularly pronounced in data-summarization tasks, where the selected cluster centers serve as summary of overall data.
-Aiming to achieve such a notion of fairness, attention has turned to constraining the number of cluster centers to be chosen from each group.
-A notable problem variant is the \emph{red-blue median problem}~\cite{hajiaghayi2012local}, in which the facilities are colored red or blue, and a solution may contain only up to a specified number of facilities (upper-bound) of each color~\cite{hajiaghayi2012local}.
-This formulation was generalized by the \emph{matroid-median problem}~\cite{krishnaswamy2011matroid}, where solutions must be independent sets of a matroid.
+The notion of fairness in algorithm design has gained significant traction in recent years~\cite{matakos2024fair,chierichetti2017fair,samadi2018fairpca}, and various fairness-aware variants of clustering formulations have been introduced, each catering to different fairness notions~\cite{hajiaghayi2012local,kleindessner2019fair,ghadiri2021socially,goyal2023tight,chen2016matroid,krishnaswamy2011matroid,hotegni2023approximation,abbasi2023parameterized,abbasi2024parameterized,chen2024approximation}.
+Our emphasis in this work is on cluster-center fairness, ensuring that the number of cluster centers chosen from each group in within the lower and upper bound thresholds.
+A notable problem in fair clustering is the red-blue median problem~\cite{hajiaghayi2012local}, in which the facilities are colored red or blue, and a solution may contain only up to a specified number of facilities (upper-bound) of each color.
+This formulation was generalized to the matroid-median problem~\cite{krishnaswamy2011matroid}, where solutions must be independent sets of a matroid.
 Constant-factor approximation algorithms for both of these problems are known~\cite{hajiaghayi2012local,krishnaswamy2011matroid,krishnaswamy2018constant}.
+Thejaswi et al.~\cite{thejaswi2021diversity} studied the fair-$k$-median problem with disjoint facility groups, where a minimum number of cluster centers (lower-bound constraint) must be selected from each group.
+They established hardness results and presented approximation algorithms.
+Recently, Zhang et al.~\cite{zhang2024towards} gave a multi-swap local-search algorithm that achieves $(4k+5)$-factor approximation for fair-$k$-median with lower bound requirements, although the running time of their method is not fully detailed.